-Application : Applied Explanation on application of the practice The Company has imposed the Remuneration Policy ("RP"), adopted by the Board on 10 June 2019. practice The primary objectives of formalising the RP are: a) Setting out the remuneration principles, guidelines and procedures for the Directors and identified KPO of Greatech; b) Attracting, nurturing and retaining experienced, competent and high calibre members of the Directors and KPO in driving business strategy, objectives, values and long-term interest of the Group; c) Outlining a fair and transparent framework in the development and administration of the remuneration for the Directors and KPO; and d) Establishing a RC to review the underlying remuneration practices, ensuring such practices will attract, motivate and retain high calibre Directors and KPO to deliver values for stakeholders of the Company.
+Application : Applied Explanation on application of the practice : The Company has in place the Remuneration Policy ("RP") since FY2019. practice The primary objectives of formalising the RP are: a) Setting out the remuneration principles, guidelines and procedures for the Directors and identified KPO of Greatech; b) Attracting, nurturing and retaining experienced, competent and high calibre members of the Directors and KPO in driving business strategy, objectives, values and long-term interest of the Group; c) Outlining a fair and transparent framework in the development and administration of the remuneration for the Directors and KPO; and d) Establishing a RC to review the underlying remuneration practices, ensuring such practices will attract, motivate and retain high calibre Directors and KPO to deliver values for stakeholders of the Company.
 The remuneration structure for the Non-Executive Directors ("NED") is designed to reflect the level of experiences and responsibilities as assumed by the directors.
 The remuneration packages include a fixed sum of directors' fees and meeting allowances, and not by a commission or percentage of profits or turnover.
-This practice is in line with Rule 7.23 of AMLR.
-The RC reviewed the emoluments of NED on an annual basis.
-Such fees will be presented as one of the resolutions at the Company's Annual General Meeting ("AGM"), scheduled to be held on 29 June 2020.
-On the contrary, the remuneration structure for ED and KPO is developed to ascertain that the Company is able to attract and retain the most qualified Executive Board members and Key Senior Management team.
-The said structure consists of basic
+At present, this practice is in line with Paragraph 7.23 of MMLR.
+During the FY2020, the RC reviewed the emoluments of NED on an annual basis.
+Such fees was presented as one of the resolutions at the Company's 2 nd Annual General Meeting ("AGM"), held on 29 June 2020.
+On the contrary, the remuneration structure for ED and KPO is developed to ascertain that the Company is able to attract and retain the most qualified Executive Board members and Key

-salaries, fringe benefits, monetary incentives and statutory contributions.
+Senior Management team.
+The said structure consists of basic salaries, fringe benefits, monetary incentives and statutory contributions.
 In addition, the Company may consider including incentive payments as a reward to the outstanding contributors.
 RC reviews and assesses the effectiveness and continued relevance of the RP on a periodical basis.
 The Company's RP is made available in the Company's website as per the guidance from MCCG Practice 6.1.

-Explanation for :

-departure

-quired to complete the columns below.
-Non-large companies are

-encouraged to complete the columns below.
+Explanation for : departure Large companies are re encouraged to complete quired to complete the columns below.
+Non-large companies are the columns below.
+Measure : Timeframe :

-Measure :

-Timeframe :